dartanidi/ha-meteonetwork/README.md

 ### Getting Your Credentials

-1. Register and get a free token at [Meteonetwork.it](https://www.meteonetwork.it/supporto/meteonetwork-api/))
+1. Register and get a free API token at [Meteonetwork.it](https://www.meteonetwork.it/supporto/meteonetwork-api/))
 2. Find your station code in the [weather stations map](https://www.meteonetwork.it/rete/livemap/)

 ## Sensors Created